NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/explanation.md

 more rigorous checks for documentation quality.
 Sienna's packages have not kept up with these improvements.

+## Purpose of the Documentation Best Practices

-We aim to remedy these issues through a concerted clean up and re-organization effort, compliance with `Documenter.jl` >v1.0's quality control checks, and clear best practice guidelines that can be applied as a regular part of future pull request reviews.
+We aim to remedy the historical issues above through a concerted clean up and re-organization effort and compliance with `Documenter.jl` >v1.0's quality control checks, following these best practice guidelines.
+These guidelines are not intended to reiterate [Diataxis](https://diataxis.fr/), beyond regularly reminding contributers to refer to them -- and contributers should read the [Diataxis](https://diataxis.fr/) website in its entirety before getting started.
+Instead, the best practices are intended to bridge the gap where there are Julia- or Sienna-specific recommendations, either to consistently implement the Diataxis framework or to highlight common documentation issues throughout the Sienna packages that need to be addressed as part of our concerted clean-up effort.